 At this early stage there are a few walkers and cyclists but further along the track things become quite.

 For much of the journey to Gartmore, the first former station which is about two miles from Aberfoyle the track runs between the main road and the early stages of the River Forth - which joins the sea on the east coast of Scotland by Edinburgh and Leith.

 At the eastern end of the former railway yard we cross a wooden bridge over the Allt Vingen burn and pass a row of pretty cottages built for workers on the railway.

 Aberfoyle is a great place to bring the family.
-As well as the large play park next to these cottages there is a BMX. cycle park, a golf course, boating on Loch And and the treetop experience of Go Ape just a mile north up dukes pass.
-Not to mention the excellent Maggies Kitchen on the Main Street.
+As well as the large play park next to these cottages there is a BMX. cycle park, a golf course, boating on Loch Ard and the treetop experience of Go Ape just a mile north up famous Dukes Pass.
+Not to mention the excellent Maggie's Kitchen on the Main Street.

 After the cottage and the play park the route takes close to the shore of the River Forth in its early stages - having started its course a mile to the west at the end of Loch Ard.

 It takes the river another 29 miles (47km) to reach the North Sea.

 Cycling between the lines of trees it is a pleasure on the smooth surface.
 There is plenty of room for walkers and cyclists to pass and although the route roughly follows the main road there is little traffic noise.

 Every few hundred yards small pieces of artwork laid onto the tarmac decorate the path bringing a sense of cheer.